 Mumbles Railway Window - St Christopher

-St. Christopher's Window, on the west wall beside the main door is a stained glass window commemorating the locality's connection with Mumbles Railway.
-St. Christopher is in the middle and three different Mumbles trains are depicted - horse-power, steam-driven and finally electric, as well as Oystermouth Castle and the Lighthouse.
+St. Christopher's Window, on the west wall, commemorates the world famous Mumbles Railway.
+St. Christopher is in the middle and three different Mumbles trains are depicted - horse-power, steam-driven and finally electric, as well as Swansea Castle, to the east, and the Mumbles Lighthouse, to the west.
 The window was dedicated in 1982.
+The design was by Marjorie Walters to mark the 175th anniversary of the Mumbles train.